sadanand05/tcs-ftacel-routing-ingest-lambda/README.md

 ## Building

 The system relies on the Java JDK 1.8 and Apache Maven for the build process, these must be installed on the build machine.

 ## Deploying

 The templates rely on a StageName parameter which can be set to dev, test or prod, this determines the naming for the assets deployed.

-The system uses three CloudFormation templates that must be deployed in the correct order:
+The system relies on the Infrastructure and LambdaRoles templates and these must be deployed prior.

-    1. cloudformation/Infrastructure.yaml
-    2. cloudformation/LambdaRoles.yaml
+It uses the AWS::Serverless-2016-10-31 transform and relies on the system being built with maven:

+    mvn package

+and packaged into S3:

+    aws cloudformation package \
-    3. cloudformation/IngestLambda.yaml
+        --template-file cloudformation/IngestLambda.yaml \
+        --output-template-file cloudformation/IngestLambda-prepared.yaml \
+        --s3-bucket <deploymentBucket> \
+        --s3-prefix applications/ftacel/ingest/lambda \
+        --region ap-southeast-2 \
+        --force-upload

+And finally deployed with CloudFormation:

+    aws cloudformation deploy \
+        --template-file cloudformation/IngestLambda-prepared.yaml \
+        --region ap-southeast-2 \
+        --stack-name dev-ftacel-ingest-lambda \
+        --parameter-overrides StageName=dev ThreadCount=5

  Sample deployment scripts are provided (remove the --profile references when deploying via Code Pipeline)